c4tom/DreamDevBox/docs/maintenance/remove-the-devilbox.rst

 Backups
 =======

-Before deleting the Devilbox git directory, ask yourself if you want to make backups of all customizations you have done so far as well as of all data that may be present within that directory.
+Before deleting the DreamDevBox git directory, ask yourself if you want to make backups of all customizations you have done so far as well as of all data that may be present within that directory.

 Dump databases
 --------------

-Before shutting down the Devilbox, do a final backup of all of your databases:
+Before shutting down the DreamDevBox, do a final backup of all of your databases:

 .. seealso::